Smogna/Embedded-RTOS/README.md

  # Run and Build Instructions
 In order to have a functioning project:
 * Step 1
    * Download the RTOS.c and index.html webpage
 * Step 2
-  * Import the files into either the STM32CubeIDE or Arduino IDE
+   * Import the files into either the STM32CubeIDE or Arduino IDE (A guide can be found here : https://www.instructables.com/Getting-Started-With-Stm32-Using-Arduino-IDE/)
 * Step 3
-    * Flash the board with the code
+   * Flash the board with the rtos.c code
 * Step 4
+   * Launch the webpage on your bluetooth capable laptop
+* Step 5
-    * Launch the webpage and connect to the HC05 through bluetooth
+   * Connect to the HC05 via bluetooth and start monitoring